 These little bags are enough for 4 jars and include all of the best pickling flavors in one bag (at just over $1) – making it super easy.

 Once you bring the brine, sugar and salt to a boil, turn off the heat and pour over each jar.
 Wipe the rims, then apply the lids and rings (finger tight).
 Then, process the jars in a hot water bath for 12 minutes.

 Remove the jars carefully and allow to cool on a towel for 8-12 hours.
 Check the seal and allow the jars to sit in a cool place.

 Or, don’t use a water bath canner and instead, refrigerate – they are best enjoyed after 24 hours.

 Did you make this recipe?
-If you did, please leave a comment, rate the recipe and be sure to tag me on Instagram!
+If you did, please leave a comment, and rate the recipe.

 Quick-Pickled Red Onions